 As in many areas of business, it is best to gain the expertise of specialists who can provide a professional service in this important area.

-With consultants in Auckland, Wellington and Christchurch, The Drug Testing Company, also known as The DTC, has professional and qualified staff that can help in maintaining a safer drug free workplace.
+With consultants in Auckland, The Drug Testing Company, also known as The DTC, has professional and qualified staff that can help in maintaining a safer drug free workplace.